Sacred Clowns

-Sacred Clowns is the eleventh crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 1993.
+Sacred Clowns is a crime novel by American writer Tony Hillerman, the eleventh in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1993.

 Murders happen on both the Navajo reservation and the Tano Pueblo.
 One happens during a Tano ceremonial, with the koshares (sacred clowns) and kachinas performing.
 Leaphorn is in charge of a new investigation unit, with Chee as his sole staff support.